This post is sponsored by Mirum. All opinions are my own.

 Heat oven to 375 degrees F.

 Season chicken all over with salt and pepper.
 In a large oven proof pan, over medium high heat, melt 2 tablespoons butter in 2 tablespoons of olive oil.
-Working in batches to avoid crowding the, add the chicken to the hot pan, skin-side down, cook both sides until golden brown, about 6-8 minutes on each side.
+Add the chicken (skin-side down) in batches to avoid crowding.
+Cook both sides until golden brown, about 6-8 minutes on each side.
 Remove the chicken from the pan and set aside.

 Drain and discard all but 3 tablespoons of oil left behind in the pan.
-Add the garlic and cook, stirring often until garlic is lightly browned and begins to soften about 2 to 3 minutes.
+Add the garlic and cook, stirring often until garlic is lightly browned and begins to soften about 1 to 2 minutes.
 Using a slotted spoon transfer the garlic to the plate with chicken.

-Add the marsala, stirring it around and scraping the bottom of the pan once more, until it foams.
-Add the remaining 2 tablespoons of butter and the flour to the pan.
-Scrape and stir the until a paste is formed.
+Add the marsala wine and reduce by half.
+Lower the heat and the remaining 2 tablespoons of butter and the flour to the pan.
+Scrape and stir the pan until a paste is formed.
 Whisk in the chicken stock, Maille mustard and lemon juice, bring the liquids to a boil.
 Remove pan from heat.
 Return the chicken (along with any juices) and garlic to the pan, making sure the chicken is placed skin side up.

 Toss the potatoes with remaining 1 tablespoon olive oil and season with salt and pepper.
 Place potatoes and squeezed-out lemon rinds in the pan all round the chicken.
 Place thyme sprigs on top.
 Transfer pan to the oven and roast until potatoes are fork tender and chicken juices run clear, about 35 to 40 minutes.
 Serve immediately.